 Journalists Take Notice and Things REALLY Take Off!

 Then, Winer worked with leading journalist Christopher Lyder to use his updated RSS feed on his Harvard blog.
 Lyder began posting audio content from interviews surrounding the 2004 presidential election and he became an advocate for the continued development of software supporting audio content online.
-This is where the history of podcasting as we know it began.
+This is where podcasting history as we know it began.
 Lyder’s blog has since become Radio Open Source making his blog the oldest active podcast.

 ‘Podcast’ Is Made Word of the Year 2005